Guides

 How secure is Apple Pay?

 As soon as anyone mentions touchless technology, it’s only a matter of time before someone else sprouts the associated dangers (some perceived and some real).
-However, this is what sets Apple Pay apart from using a physical card.
+But this is what sets Apple Pay apart from using a physical card.

 When using a credit card, your name and credit card number are shared and used across multiple platforms.
 Apple Pay removes the necessity for your name or credit card details to appear anywhere.